qor/doc/plugins/authentication.md

 # Authentication

-[QOR Admin](../chapter2/setup.md) allows you to integrate your current authentication methods by providing an interface for common Authentication-related tasks.
+[QOR Admin](../chapter2/setup.md) allows you to integrate your current authentication methods by providing an interface for common Authentication related tasks.
 For instance, you could integrate [AuthBoss](https://github.com/go-authboss/authboss) with [QOR Admin](../chapter2/setup.md).

 Note: to solve your Authorization needs, please refer to [Roles](roles.md).